r-Techsupport/rTS_Wiki/docs/recommendations/recommendations.md

 nav_order: 2
 has_children: true
 search_exclude: false
-last_modified_date: 2022-06-15
+last_modified_date: 2023-12-25
 redirect_from: /books/software-we-recommend
 permalink: /docs/recommendations
 ---

 # Software We Recommend
-Software we recommend to use in providing support and general day to day computer usage.
+We recommend using the following software for support and general day-to-day computer usage.